Edmonton-Public-Library/Metro/README.md

 {"code":"OK","responseMessage":"Linux version: 5.4.0-189-generic arch:amd64, Java: 11.0.23+9-post-Ubuntu-1ubuntu120.04.2, MeCard version: 2.04.01d, User: its, Up time:  20:44:47 up 15:44,  1 user,  load average: 0.00, 0.03, 0.05 hours, Last active: 2024-07-24 20:44:47, Log size: 8427 KB, Transactions: 3149, Err size: 5 KB, Host disk: Total: 14 GB, Free: 5 GB, Usable: 5 GB:Services up.","customer":"null"}
 ...
 ```
+**Note**: If there are two MeCard servers running as may be if there is a Test and Production version, the test server's `metro.out` and `metro.err` files may be reported instead of Production.
+This is because the a search has to be made of the local FS because their location is specified in [`service.sh`](#startup).

 ## Version 2.03.03b
 * Made `Text.isLike()` method more flexible when matching strings in property files.
 For example a `sip2.properties` entry like `<entry "user-not-found">unknown borrower</entry>` now matches the phrase `#Unknown borrower barcode - please refer to the circulation desk.`.